Participants Needed for Multi-State Research Project

 (Learn more in the How to Order Your Student’s Test section below.)

 Wait for your student’s ID Number to be assigned.
 This ID number is 10 digits long.
 The ID number will be accessible in the Parent Portal approximately two weeks prior to your testing dates.
+Click here to learn more about how to find your student’s ID number.

 Using your student’s ID number, complete the anonymous survey and research agreement once for each student BEFORE your student has completed testing.